 Once your puppy Schnauzer is around 5-8 weeks old, it's time to take them to the groomer for the first time.
-However, as a puppy you must also familiarise them with an at-home grooming routine.
+However, as a puppy you must also familiarize them with an at-home grooming routine.
 This means brushing their hair regularly and washing their beard as puppies too.
 Remember that the beard often gets dirty from when they eat.
 So it's important we wash and brush it to take out any remaining bits of food.

-The traditional Schnauzer cut
+Traditional Schnauzer cut

-This is another popular haircut for a medium/standard or miniature schnauzer.
+This is another popular haircut for a Medium/Standard or Miniature Schnauzer.
 The hair of the neck, the body and the tail are shaved.
 The hair at the end of the legs is a little longer, although the tips are cut a little to give it a rounded shape.
 A strip of straight hair is left in the abdomen.
 The head and cheeks are also shaved to create a contrast with the beard, which is left long and is arranged by cutting the tips.

-Natural hair Schnauzer
+Natural Schnauzer cut